aryahar457-sys/delta-demo01/README.md

 # delta-demo01
-This Is A Demo For Git &amp; Github Class
+This Is A Demo For Git &amp; Github Class.